Honu and Moa

 Moa, a loudmouth rooster, challenges Honu, a calm green sea turtle, in a race to determine who owns a clear, cool, Hawaiian spring.
 The bright Sun awakens them early the following morning, and the race begins.
 Honu uses her strength and perseverance to push against the strong currents of a stream.
 HONU AND MOA is a humorous spin on a well-known fable, set in beautiful Hawaiʻi featuring characters whose cultural significance continue to influence the islands today.

-To read the full review in Multiculturalism Rocks! click here.
+Read the full review from Multiculturalism Rocks! here.

 HONU AND MOA earned a 2019 Aesop Accolade from the American Folklore Society.
-Read about it here.
+Read about it here in the Children’s Folklore Section.

 Danny's Hawaiian Journey